Spain-born Williams to play for Ghana national team - WHIZ News

-MADRID (AP) — Spain-born Iñaki Williams said Tuesday he will play for Ghana’s national team.
+MADRID (AP) — Spain-born Iñaki Williams will play for Ghana’s national team.

 “It’s about time,” said a Twitter post by Ghana’s national team.
 “Welcome to the Black Stars.”

-The 28-year-old Williams was born in Spain from parents who reached a refugee camp in Ghana after fleeing civil war in Liberia and then moved to the Basque Country region.
+The 28-year-old Williams was born in Spain from parents who reached a refugee camp in Ghana after saying they fled civil war in Liberia, then moved to the Basque Country region.

 “I feel the moment has come for me to find my origins within myself and with Africa and Ghana, which mean so much to me and my family,” Williams said on Twitter.
 “I want to return a small part of everything it has given to us, because Ghana has played a significant part of becoming who I am as a person, as a son and as a brother.”